 If your heat pump isn’t heating your Fort Wayne, IN, home, your first thought may be to contact a heating and cooling company for help.
 However, if you know how to identify and troubleshoot common heat pump issues, you may be able to restore heating faster and save yourself the cost of a service call!
-In our most recent blog, the HVAC technicians at “Doc” Dancer Heating & Air share common heat pump problems and how to troubleshoot them.
+In our most recent blog, the HVAC technicians at Doc Dancer Heating, A/C, Plumbing and Generators Heating & Air share common heat pump problems and how to troubleshoot them.

 Heat Pump Not Heating Due to Thermostat Setting